 - Put rags under the end of the hose where the gasoline will come out.

 - Loosen the metal hose clamps just until the clamp slides back over the bump that is close to the end of the line.

 - Place a rag over the end of the hose as you remove it from the filter.

 - If the hose sticks and is difficult to remove, use the pliers to grip and turn the hose.

 - If the hose still does not come away easily, use the razor knife to split the hose along the direction of the line.

 - Have the shop rags ready, because the fuel in the line will begin to drain once the hose has been removed.

 - Remove the fuel line from the steel tube at the fuel block.
 Twist it a bit if it is stuck.

 - After you remove the hose, clean off any dirt, hardened rubber, fuel, or other contaminants from the steel tube.

-- Place the old hose on your work bench to measure the new hose, adding an extra two inches.
+- Place the old hose on your work bench to measure the new hose.